QubesOS/qubes-doc/introduction/support.rst

 Generally speaking, these are not intended to be primary support venues.
 (Those would be `qubes-users <#qubes-users>`__ and the `forum <#forum>`__.)
-Rather, these are primarily intended to be a way to more widely disseminate items published on the `news <https://www.qubes-os.org/news/>`__ page.
+Rather, these are primarily intended to be a way to more widely disseminate items published on the :website:`news <news/>` page.
 If you use one of these platforms, you may find it convenient to follow the Qubes OS Project there as a way of receiving Qubes news.

 Chat
 ----